asyncapi/website/pages/blog/2022-summary.md

 We are not active on LinkedIn.
 We only republish whatever we publish on Twitter.
 No engagement is created.
 We treat it as a news feed, although LinkedIn != Twitter.

 Numbers went down a lot compared to last year, but when you look two years back, numbers are very similar.
-Why? in 2021 we spent $1200 on LinkedIn marketing; thus the number spike for one year.
+Why?
+In 2021, we spent $1,200 on LinkedIn marketing; thus, the number spike for one year.

 <Figure
   src="/img/posts/2022-summary/linkedin-referrals.webp"